Tulsi Lake

 Tulsi Lake is a fresh water lake in northern Mumbai.
 It is stated to be the second largest lake in Mumbai and supplies part of the city's potable water.
-This is one of the three lakes located in the Salsette Island; the other two being Powai Lake and Vihar Lake.

-Both Tulsi lake and Vihar lake are located within the densely forested Sanjay Gandhi National Park or also known popularly as the Borivali National Park (BNP).
+Tulsi is one of the three lakes in Salsette Island; the other two being Powai Lake and Vihar Lake.
+Both Tulsi and Vihar lakes are located within the densely forested Sanjay Gandhi National Park, also known as the Borivali National Park.

 Hydrology

 Tulsi Lake was built by damming the River Tasso, and redirecting the flow to the nearby Vihar Lake.
-Rain water from the catchment area of 676 hectares of Powai-Kanheri hill ranges drains into the lake.
-During the rainy season the flood flows out flows into the Powai Lake and further down into the Mithi River.
-The maximum height of hill in the catchment is about 400 m.
-The southwest monsoon sets in by mid June and lasts till September.
+Rain water from the catchment area of 676 hectares of the Powai-Kanheri hill ranges drains into the lake.
+During the rainy season the flood flows out into the Powai Lake and further down into the Mithi River.
+The maximum height of the hill in the catchment is about 400 m.
+The southwest monsoon sets in by mid June, and lasts till September.
 The maximum rainfall is normally recorded in the months of July and August.
 The mean annual rainfall is reported to be 3000 mm.
-Rainfall have reportedly crossed 4000 mm several times.
-Highest ever recorded rainfall to the figure of 5316 mm have been recorded in the year 2019(June 1-September 30).
+Rainfall has reportedly crossed 4000 mm several times.
+The Highest ever recorded rainfall to the figure of 5316 mm have been recorded in the year 2019 (1 June - 30 September).